Skip to content

 4. Senkou Span B — the average price over the last 52 periods, shifted 26 periods forward.
 Forms the second boundary of the cloud.

-5. Chikou Span (Lagging Span) — the current closing price shifted 26 periods back.
-Used to confirm the trend.
+5. Chikou Span (Lagging Line) — the current closing price shifted 26 periods backward.
+It is usually used for additional trend confirmation and not as a standalone signal.

 Senkou Span A formula: